gokulmInfy/m2x-arduino/README.md

 Stream Name
 ------------

-A stream in a feed is a set of timed series data of a specific type(i,e. humidity, temperature), you can use the M2XStreamClient library to send stream values to M2X server, or receive stream values from M2X server.
+A stream in a feed is a set of timed series data of a specific type (i,e. humidity, temperature).
+You can use the M2XStreamClient library to send stream values to M2X server, or receive stream values from M2X server.
 Use the following line to configure the stream if needed:

 ```
 char streamName[] = "<stream name>";